Two-term silting and $\tau$-cluster morphism categories: Introduction

 \section{Introduction}

-In tilting theory, it is valuable to find all tilting modules over a fixed finite dimensional algebra $A$, or better still, all tilting objects in the bounded homotopy category $\Kb(\proj A)$, where $\proj A$ is the category of finitely generated projective $A$-modules.
-If all tilting objects in $\Kb(\proj A)$ could be identified, one could construct all finite dimensional algebras $B$ that are derived Morita equivalent to $A$ \cite{Ric89}, which is to say that their derived categories are equivalent as triangulated categories.
-Many invariants of finite dimensional algebras are preserved by derived Morita equivalence, and it might be more efficient to compute these for some $B$ rather than for $A$ directly.
+In tilting theory, it is valuable to find all tilting modules over a fixed finite dimensional algebra ${\Lambda}$, or better still, all tilting objects in the bounded homotopy category $\Kb(\proj {\Lambda})$, where $\proj {\Lambda}$ is the category of finitely generated projective $A$-modules.
+If all tilting objects in $\Kb(\proj {\Lambda})$ could be identified, one could construct all finite dimensional algebras ${\Gamma}$ that are derived Morita equivalent to ${\Lambda}$ \cite{Ric89}, which is to say that their derived categories are equivalent as triangulated categories.
+Many invariants of finite dimensional algebras are preserved by derived Morita equivalence, and it might be more efficient to compute these for some ${\Gamma}$ rather than for ${\Lambda}$ directly.

 Finding all tilting objects turns out to be an unrealistic project in general.
-However, one could instead study the larger class of silting objects, where one at least can generate new examples in a reliable manner.
-This is thanks to a mutation process developed by Aihara--Iyama \cite{AI12}.
+However, one could instead study the larger class of silting objects, for which there is a mutation process generating new examples in a reliable manner \cite{AI12}.
 In addition, one has a reduction procedure for silting objects.
-Iyama--Yang show that if $P$ is a presilting object of $\Derb(\fgMod(A))$, then the (pre)silting objects in $\Kb(\proj A)$ having $P$ as a direct summand correspond to the (pre)silting objects in the Verdier quotient $\Kb(\proj A)/\thick(P)$ \cite[Theorem~3.7]{IY18}.
+Iyama--Yang show that if $P$ is a presilting object of $\Kb(\proj {\Lambda})$, then the (pre)silting objects in $\Kb(\proj {\Lambda})$ having $P$ as a direct summand {bijectively} correspond to the (pre)silting objects in the Verdier quotient $\Kb(\proj {\Lambda})/\thick(P)$ \cite[Theorem~3.7]{IY18}.
 The class of two-term silting objects closely resembles that of tilting modules.
-Indeed, a generalisation of the Brenner--Butler Theorem applies \cite[Theorem~1.1]{BZ16} \cite[Theorem~2.1]{BZ21}.s Also, when performing silting reduction with respect to a two-term presilting object, one can restrict Iyama--Yang's bijection to a bijection of two-term (pre)silting objects \cite[Proposition~4.11]{Jas15}.
+Indeed, a generalisation of the Brenner--Butler Theorem applies \cite[Theorem~1.1]{BZ16} \cite[Theorem~2.1]{BZ21}.
+Also, when performing silting reduction with respect to a two-term presilting object, one can restrict Iyama--Yang's bijection to a bijection of two-term (pre)silting objects \cite[Proposition~4.11]{Jas15}.

 The mutation of two-term silting objects is closely tied to cluster combinatorics.
 For path algebras of a quiver of simply laced Dynkin type, the two-term silting objects of the bounded homotopy category are in bijection with the cluster-tilting objects in the cluster category \cite[Theorem~4.1]{AIR14}.
 Moreover, this bijection respects the mutation processes for cluster-tilting objects \cite[Corollary~4.8]{AIR14}.
 Cluster-tilting objects are in turn in bijection with the clusters of the corresponding cluster algebra \cite[Corollary~4.4]{BMRRT06}.